gridsome/gridsome.org/docs/assets-scripts.md

 </script>
 ```

-Note: You should avoid using external library like `jquery` that manupulates the DOM and try using a Vue Plugin insted.
+Note: You should avoid using external library like `jquery` that manipulates the DOM and try using a Vue Plugin instead.